 Pharmacies also distributed educational materials, such as brochures on contraceptive methods and STIs.

 Increased knowledge, improved service

-PATH evaluates the project’s impact by sending “mystery shoppers” (young men and women from the communities involved who were trained to gather the needed information) to pharmacies as well as by talking to pharmacy counter staff, pharmacy owners, and pharmacists.
-During the first three years, we found that staff knowledge of and ability to provide high-quality reproductive health services to youth had increased in all three countries.
-For example, a before-training assessment showed that 0 to 30 percent of pharmacy staff offered the right emergency contraception products to mystery shoppers; after training, approximately 80 percent of pharmacy staff recommended the most appropriate options.
+PATH evaluated the project’s impact by sending “mystery shoppers”—young men and women trained to gather information—to pharmacies as well as by talking to pharmacy counter staff, pharmacy owners, and pharmacists.
+During the project’s first three years, staff knowledge of and ability to provide high-quality reproductive health services to youth increased in all three countries.
+For example, a before-training assessment showed that 0 to 30 percent of pharmacy staff offered the right emergency contraception products to “mystery shoppers.”
+After training, approximately 80 percent of pharmacy staff recommended the most appropriate options.

 Similarly, mystery shopper reports showed that more than half of pharmacy staff in each country spontaneously offered information about STIs when shoppers sought services after unprotected sex.
 At least 75 percent of mystery shoppers in all three countries reported that their visit to the pharmacy was a positive experience.
-We are seeing similar results during ongoing monitoring activities.
+Similar results were collected during ongoing monitoring activities.